Learnosity/learnosity-sdk-ruby/README.md

     bundle install

 Note that these manual installation methods are for development and testing only.
-For production use, you should install the SDK using the Pip package manager for Ruby, as described above.
+For production use, you should install the SDK using the RubyGems package manager for Ruby, as described above.

 [(Back to top)](#table-of-contents)